Neha-Jafry/Zaamin---An-AI-Power-Video-Analytics-System/README.md

 ### Collection

-For collection of images for annotation we used an open source tool [Google-Image Scraper](https://github.com/ohyicong/Google-Image-Scraper.git)
+For collection of images for annotation an open source tool [Google-Image Scraper](https://github.com/ohyicong/Google-Image-Scraper.git) was used

-The main.py we used can be found in.
+The main.py we used can be found in [webscraping](https://github.com/Neha-Jafry/Zaamin---An-AI-Power-Video-Analytics-System/blob/main/web-scaping.py).

 Steps: